jordanjordanb1/jordanbarbosa.com/README.md

-## Welcome to the code for Jordanbarbosa.com!
+## Welcome to the OLD code for Jordanbarbosa.com!

 This was created as my portfolio.
 I've used the following technologies in this portfolio

 - React
 - Redux
 - NodeJS